Enthiran: Plot

-In a court hearing, Vaseegaran is sentenced to death for the casualties and destruction but Chitti proves him innocent, demonstrating a recording of Bohra installing the chip into it.
-The court acquits Vaseegaran of all charges and orders Chitti to be dismantled.
-Distraught, Vaseegaran instructs Chitti to dismantle itself in his lab and it does so after bidding farewell to Sana, Latha and others and apologising to Sana and Vaseegaran.
+In a court hearing, Vaseegaran is sentenced to death for the casualties caused by the robot army, but Chitti explains that Bohra is the culprit and shows the court video footage of Bohra installing the red chip.
+The court drops all charges on Vaseegaran but orders Chitti to be dismantled.
+Left with no choice, Vaseegaran tells Chitti to dismantle itself.
+Chitti does so while apologising to Sana and Vaseegaran and receives their forgiveness.